 After 25 years in one particular church I’ve been walking around a little.
 Hearing other voices, joining other groups in worship, seeing how God looks through other stained glass.
-And you probably already know this, but in case you haven’t been out lately, there are a lot of different ways people live out their faith.
-It seems to me that every parishioner, settled or not, should go walking a few times a year, to humbly remind ourselves the form is not the substance, and our way is not the only way.
+In case you haven’t been out there lately, there are a lot of different ways people live out their faith.
+Every parishioner, settled or not, should go walking a few times a year, to humbly remind ourselves the form is not the substance, and our way is not the only way.

-The same foundation (e.g. following “Jesus” or “the bible”) can lead to all kinds of outworkings.
+Amazingly, the same foundation (e.g. following “Jesus” or “the bible”) can support a divergency of buildings.
 Seemingly opposite political or social causes are championed on a Sunday.
 Yet every conservative church, and every liberal church, and every church in between, are doing what they do because of life in Jesus.
 Is this a contradiction?

 I’ve spent enough time on one side of that cross to know how hard it is to look past my view of Jesus and see his children on the other side.
 It’s good that I’m looking at Jesus, but I can’t seem to see over him to his people on the other side.
 If only we could all drop to the bottom of the cross and look up together.